-Laboratory contractual screening is the process of evaluating a set of data against the requirements specified in the analytical SOW to ensure that all requested information is received.
+Laboratory contractual screening is the process of evaluating a set of data against the requirements specified in the analytical statement of work to ensure that all requested information is received.
 The contractual screening includes, but is not limited to, the chain-of-custody form, analytes requested, method used, units, holding times, and reporting limits achieved.
 The contractual screening is conducted electronically upon receipt of data from the analytical laboratory.
-Any exception to the SOW is identified and documented.
+Any exception to the statement of work is identified and documented.